Akotovets1/School_District_Analysis/README.md

 ![Original_district_summary](images/O_district_summary.png)

 #####  The district summary was affected:
-- The total count of students, Total schools and Total budget did not change
 - The Average Math Score has decreased slightly (from 79,0  to 78,9)
 - Much of the other metrics remained the same because we remove a small portion of the data

 #### The school summary

 ##### Adjusted Analysis:
 ![Ajusted_school_summary](images/Aj_School_Summary.png)